The 63 published issues of the CHRONICLE OF CURRENT EVENTS can be accessed in English translation (and Russian) through the menu bar above.

 [b] the contents pages of Issues 25 to 64, and

-[c] any individual reports after Issue 24 that have been digitized.
+[c] any individual reports after Issue 24 that have been scanned and digitized.